cadmusofthebes/ADTestDomain/README.md

 downloadTools.ps1
 ```

 A few of these tools will trigger Windows Defender and be deleted at download.
-To prevent this, you can use the optional ``-exclude`` parameter which will add an exclusion path for the current directory:
+To prevent this, you can use the optional ``-exclude`` parameter which will add an exclusion path for the current directory.
+Doing so will require an elevated powershell session:
 ```powershell
 downloadTools.ps1 -exclude
 ```

-Note that you will need to launch an elevated (admin) powershell session to run this.